-The mission of the San Francisco Fellows program is to foster community stewardship by preparing recent college graduates for roles in public service and administration.
+The mission of the San Francisco Fellows program is to foster community stewardship by preparing recent college graduates and young professionals for roles in public service and administration.

 The Fellows program is a unique opportunity to learn about public administration in local government while working full time as a City employee.
 Competitively selected applicants will join a cohort of up to 18 Fellows for an 11.5-month full-time work experience as City employees.
-Fellows earn an annualized salary of approximately $55,000, plus health, dental, retirement and other benefits.
+Fellows will earn an annualized salary of approximately $59,000, plus health, dental, retirement and other benefits.